sek034/Predicting-Minutes-Taken-for-Different-Recipes/README.md

 **Hyperparameters Used**:

-Similar to our baseline model, we used `GridSearchCV` to determine which combination of hyperparameters to use, which included *max_depth*, *criterion*, and *min_samples_split*.
+Similar to our baseline model, we used `GridSearchCV` to determine which combination of hyperparameters to use, which included *max_depth*, *max_features*, and *n_estimators*.
 Based on our `GridSearchCV` result, we decided to use

 **Performance on the Model**: